 South Boundary Trail

 This is THE Taos MTB singletrack that everyone must ride.
 Located within the Carson National Forest, most people start near Angel Fire Resort.
-The 25-mile point-to-point ride is like a close up tour of the Sangre de Cristo Mountains.
+The 20+ mile point-to-point ride is like a close up tour of the Sangre de Cristo Mountains.
 It literally has a bit of everything.
 A sweeping flowy section through evergreens and aspen groves nicknamed “Heaven on Earth.”
 A few climbs such as the 1.5-mile 350 ft ascent to Garcia Peak.
 And to finish it off properly, the most technical sections are within the last three miles.
 Known as El Nogal, expect some fast sections.
 Some stair-steppy segments.
-Some fun parts… and even a few terrifying parts.
+Some fun parts… and even a few terrifying ones.

 Things To Know

 Most do this ride as a shuttle starting near Angel Fire.
 This provides smoother ascents and more downhill segments.
 An intermediate can tackle most of the trail as long as you’re ok with walking a few of the tricky obstacles at the end.
 It’s a great add-on to the lift-accessed goodness at Angel Fire Bike Park.
+Shuttle Taos is the go-to professional MTB shuttle service for South Boundary.
+They’ll get you to the prime drop zone so you can focus on shredding the best descent in New Mexico with just enough climbing to keep things interesting.

 Taos Ski Valley